xnacly/segmented-rs/Readme.md

 # Segmented-rs

-Segmented-rs is a rusty port of a segmented list and bump allocator that was initially implemented in c, it's usage can be summarized as follows:
+Segmented-rs is a (zero dependency) rusty port of a segmented list and bump allocator that was initially implemented in c, it's usage can be summarized as
+follows:

 ```rust
 use segmented_rs::{alloc, list::SegmentedList};